You May Be Eligible for Higher Education Tax Benefits

 Once completed, you can go back to the FAFSA website and use the IRS Data Retrieval Tool to update the application with your current figures.

-If you already have a child in college, you may be eligible for some tax benefits on your federal tax return, which could offset some of the out-of-pocket costs you are incurring.
+If you already have a child in college, you may be eligible for some education tax benefits on your federal tax return, which could offset some of the out-of-pocket costs you are incurring.
 You may be eligible for tax deductions, which reduce the amount that is considered income, or tax credits, which reduce the amount of tax due.
-Some of the benefits that are available include:
+Some of the tax benefits that are available for education include:

 - The American Opportunity Tax Credit: This is a credit, which reduces the amount of tax due.
 You may be eligible to receive a credit of up to $2,500 per student to help offset what you are paying for the first four years of higher education.
 The amount varies depending on income, the amount of higher education expenses, and the number of eligible students in a family.
 Up to 40% of the credit may be refundable so you may be eligible to receive a refund check even if you don’t owe any federal income taxes.